 Thunderstorms could bring more flooding to parts of UK, forecasters warn

-The Met Office has issued a yellow weather warning for thunderstorms across the South West and Wales on Tuesday.
+The Met Office issued a warning over floods, lightning strikes, hail and strong winds.

 Thunderstorms are expected to hit parts of the UK with a risk of more flooding following a weekend of heavy rain, forecasters have warned.